A simple Django app that will give you a UserForeignKey model field.

 INSTALLED_APPS = [ ... 'django_userforeignkey', ]

-- Add django_userforeignkey.middleware.UserForeignKeyMiddleware to your MIDDLEWARE_CLASSES settings like this (Django 1.10 MIDDLEWARE is also supported):
+- Add django_userforeignkey.middleware.UserForeignKeyMiddleware to your MIDDLEWARE settings like this:

 MIDDLEWARE_CLASSES = ( ... 'django.contrib.auth.middleware.AuthenticationMiddleware', ... 'django_userforeignkey.middleware.UserForeignKeyMiddleware', )